Ammonwyz/Credit_Risk_Analysis/README.md

 ## Summary:

-All the models have the downside, but from overall "Easy Ensemble AdaBoost Classifier" is a best
+All the models have the downside, but from overall "Easy Ensemble AdaBoost Classifier" is a best model.
+It has highest Balanced Accuracy Score to minimize error, and also a better performer base on results of Recall.